slange-dev/i370-bigfoot/README.md

 from Paul Edwards, Dave Pitts and others: the compiler and assembler were also used in other projects, mostly relating to MVS.

-Recently, I was contacted, and asked if I could revive the project.
+Recently, I was contacted (by Paul Edwards), and asked if I could revive the project.
 I don't know that I want to: its not as if I don't have enough to do, and enough interests to indulge.
 But what the heck, how hard can this be?
 Just a little bit more work, and bingo, we're back.